The age old question of can I have hard hat stickers?

 Based on this information, it is strongly recommended that stickers not be used.
 If they are used they must stay away from the edge, and should be kept to a minimum.

-Click on the article below for more on hard hat regulations:
+Click on the article below for more on hard hat tips: